viettrungIT3/codeIgniter4-docker/src/README.md

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.
-More information can be found at the [official site](https://codeigniter.com).
+More information can be found at the [official site](http://codeigniter.com).

 This repository holds a composer-installable app starter.
 It has been built from the
 [development repository](https://github.com/codeigniter4/CodeIgniter4).

-More information about the plans for version 4 can be found in [CodeIgniter 4](https://forum.codeigniter.com/forumdisplay.php?fid=28) on the forums.
+More information about the plans for version 4 can be found in [the announcement](http://forum.codeigniter.com/thread-62615.html) on the forums.

-The user guide corresponding to the latest version of the framework can be found [here](https://codeigniter4.github.io/userguide/).
+The user guide corresponding to this version of the framework can be found [here](https://codeigniter4.github.io/userguide/).

 ## Installation & updates